-This is the first year of that companies will receive financial payments and these have been detailed in the companies in period draft determinations.
-These outperformance and underperformance payments will be confirmed as final at final determination stage of the in period process.
+The financial payments associated with C-MeX and D-MeX will be detailed in the companies in period draft determinations and these outperformance and underperformance payments will be confirmed as final at final determination stage of the in period process.

 |Rank||Company||C-Mex score||Payment (£m)|

 |8||Severn Trent Water||80.61||0.234|

 |12||South West Water||78.48||-0.576|